Lim Young-woong: 2020–present: Mr. Trot and rising popularity

 As a result of his rising popularity in 2020, Lim became the most searched figure on web portal Naver that year.
 At the end of the same year, according to the annual survey conducted by Gallup Korea for Singer of the Year, he was named one of the five most favorite singers by both people aged 13–39 (no. 4) and people aged 40 and over (no. 1).
 Furthermore, he was the second most-streamed artist domestically on YouTube that year, only behind boy band BTS.

 Lim released the single "My Starry Love" on March 9, 2021, one year after winning Mr. Trot.
 The song was penned by Seol Woon-do, one of South Korea's best-known trot singer-songwriters.
 Five days prior to its release, he premiered the song at the finals of the second season of Miss Trot.
 "My Starry Love" debuted atop the Gaon Digital Chart, making it the first number-one single of his career.
 The song also earned Lim the first music program award ever since his debut, winning first place on MBC's Show!
 Music Core.
 This feat made him the first trot artist to receive a music show win in 14 years since Kang Jin on KBS2's Music Bank in 2007.

 On May 2, 2022, Lim released his first studio album, Im Hero, which includes a wide range of genres aside from ballad and trot, such as pop rock, reggae hip-hop, jazz, and folk pop.
 One of the tracks from the album titled "Our Blues, Our Life" was pre-released on April 17.

 On November 15, 2022, Lim released the double single "Polaroid", containing the pop rock tracks "Polaroid" and "London Boy".
 The latter marks his first songwriting credit as a lyricist and composer.

 Lim released the single "Grains of Sand" on June 5, 2023.
 The single marked his second songwriting credit as lyricist and composer.
 Lim then released the digital single "Do or Die" on October 9, 2023.
-Lim then released a double single album Warmth, featuring the tracks "Home" and "Warmth", on May 6, 2024.
+Lim then released double singles "Warmth" and "Home" on May 6, 2024.

-Lim will release his second studio album, Im Hero 2, on August 29, 2025.
-It will be his first album release in more than 3 years, and it would include a wide range of genres aside from ballad and trot, such as pop, hip-hop, dance, and folk pop.
+Lim released his second studio album, Im Hero 2, on August 29, 2025.
+It was his first album release in more than 3 years and would include a wide range of genres aside from ballad and trot, such as pop, hip-hop, dance, and folk pop.

+Lim released a 10-track special digital album, Im Hero 10, on September 8, 2026.
+The album is led by the title track "ToTo", in which Lim is also credited lyricist and composer.